VahidR/VahidR/README.md

-- 👋 Hi, I’m Vahid Rafiei (Github: @vahidR | Twitter: @vahid_r)
+- 👋 Hi, My name is Vahid Rafiei (Github: @vahidR | Twitter: @vahid_r)
-- 👀 I’m interested in Java, Hacking, and Swimming.
+- 👀 I’m a Sofware Engineer, living in Stockholm, Sweden.
-- 🌱 I’m currently focused on DevSecOps.
+- 🌱 I'm mostly obsessed with Cloud-Native Architecture, Service Mesh, and API Security.
 - 💞️ I’m looking to collaborate with like-minded people.
 - 📫 You can reach me via the different mediums which can be found on my website: https://vahid-r.com